unagex/kondense/README.md

     verbs: ["create"]
 ```

-After adding the kondense container, the nginx container memory will be updated dynamically without any container restart.
+After adding the kondense container, the nginx container resources will be updated dynamically without any container restart.

 ## Configuration